-Please be informed that similar letters on the same subject have also been sent to the Governments of Uganda, the United Arab Emirates, the United Kingdom of Great Britain and Northern Ireland, as well as to the companies involved in the abovementioned allegations.
+Please be informed that similar letters on the same subject have also been sent to the Governments of Uganda, the United Arab Emirates, Mauritius, and the United Kingdom of Great Britain and Northern Ireland, as well as to other companies involved in the abovementioned allegations.

-Please accept, Excellency, the assurances of our highest consideration.
+Please accept, Mr. Masagazi, the assurances of our highest consideration.